 Post-race conversation with God:

 Forgive me, for I have sinned.
 A lot.
-You see, it's summertime in St. Louis
+You see, it's summertime in St.

-highly toned and tanned bodies of young women
+with thousands of highly toned and tanned bodies of young women

 from across our fine nation, dressed appropriately for the hot Midwest

 sun.
 While I could argue that I was simply expressing my appreciation

 275cc implants (my own estimation of volume; she apparently

 However, I humbly propose that what I experienced today might be

 considered adequate punishment for last week's transgressions, and

 maybe another year or two of future offenses.
 Hopefully you will agree.

 Please allow me to explain....

 The morning was already hot and humid when I loaded up the bike at

 6:30 a.m.
-The KTM was finally back in running order and ready for its first
+The KTM was finally back in running order and ready for its

-missed two rounds of the MHSC series.
+dealer while I missed two rounds of the MHSC series.
 The good news

 is that I learned how to use my new digital camera during that time

 and spent one afternoon getting up close and personal with